idonotwantthisaccount/3300_Project/README.md

 # How to run our software on a Windows device
 ## 1. Open Command Prompt
-•	Press Win + R, type cmd, and press Enter.
+•	Press Win + Spacebar, type terminal, and press Enter.

 ## 2. Navigate to Your Project Directory
 •	Use the cd command to change to the directory where your Django project is located.
 For example: